npm/npm-package-arg/README.md

 // }

-// Completely unreasonable invalid garbage throws an error assert.throws(function() {
+// Completely unreasonable invalid garbage throws an error
+// Make sure you wrap this in a try/catch if you have not
+// already sanitized the inputs! assert.throws(function() {
   npa("this is not \0 a valid package name or url")
 })